AdairChan-CSH/VrEverything3-with-3d-models/README.md

 This program provide VR depth immersive and excitement automatically.

 Try lower resolution for speed, narrow screen for you eyes vr feeling.
+Running speed is depends on your display card's slot toughness.

 Author : Adair Chan